Skip to main content

 db.apply(llm, force=True)

-from superduper import Template, Table, Schema
+from superduper import Template, Table, Application

 from superduper.components.dataset import RemoteData